 A power of attorney can be either registered or unregistered.
 Both the powers of attorney are different in nature.
 Even the procedure of revocation for this power of attorney is different.

-A Power of attorney can be of two types in respect of its nature.
+A Power of attorney can be of two types in respect to its nature.

-General power of attorney: if the principal through a power of attorney authorizes the attorney to do all the needful in respect of any work then that power of attorney is a General power of attorney.
+The general power of attorney: If the principal through a power of attorney authorizes the attorney to do all the needful in respect of any work then that power of attorney is a general power of attorney.

 A Power of attorney can also be classified in another two types in respect of Revocation.

 Revocable Power of Attorney: If the power of attorney is revocable at any time after execution in accordance with the will of the principal.

 Irrevocable Power of Attorney: If there is a clause in the power of attorney stating that it is irrevocable in nature.

 It is pertinent to mention here that a power of attorney will not be treated as an irrevocable one merely because the clause of irrevocability is mentioned in the deed of power of attorney.
 To revoke an irrevocable power of attorney, one can issue a public notice through newspaper publication.
 If one does not issue a public notice, then the revocation of an irrevocable power of attorney is invalid.